calipark1213/3340FinalProject/README.md

 | $50,000 - $74,999 | 5 |
 | $75,000 or greater per year  | 6 |

-The techniques of regression analysis in this paper includes the following:
+The techniques of regression analysis in this paper includes the following: (Found in Math/Stat3340 Syllabus) 1.Perform least-squares estimation, hypothesis testing and interval estimation for simple linear regression models by hand and using R. <br/>
-1. Least-squares estimation, hypothesis testing, and interval estimation for simple and multiple linear regression
+2.Perform least-squares estimation, hypothesis testing and interval estimation for multiple linear regression models using R. <br/>
-2. Maximum likelihood estimation and prediction of new observations
+3.Perform estimation by maximum likelihood and predict new observations using R. <br/>
-3. Checking for model adequacy using residual analysis, detection and treatment of outliers, and tests for lack of fit
+4.Check model adequacy via residual analysis, detection and treatment of outliers and tests for lack of fit. <br/>
-4. Applying transformation to correct inadequate models
-5. Leverage and influence diagnostics
-6. Discussing potential multicollinearity
-7. Variable selection and Analysis of Variance
-8. Robust Regression
+5.Employ transformations and weighting to correct model inadequacies. <br/>
+6.Explore diagnostics for leverage and influence. <br/>
+7.Understand and be able to address multicollinearity. <br/>
+8.Select variables and build models using computational techniques. <br/>
+9.ANOVA. <br/>
+10.Modern regression approaches. <br/>